Meet the Executive Board

 Contact: caleodks@miamioh.edu

-Vice President of Service and Philanthropy
+Vice President of Service & Philanthropy

 Position Description: